Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: EXPERIMENTS

 \subsection{Sub-Optimal Task Groups}

-Next, we examine the impact of grouping less similar tasks, as per the task similarities shown in Figure~\ref{fig:best_groups_similarity}, while keeping the number of task groups unchanged.
-For PASCAL, we swap saliency and human part segmentation in the second and third stages of the Swin Transformer.
+Next, we examine the impact of grouping less similar tasks, as per the task similarities computed in the previous section (shown in Figure~\ref{fig:best_groups_similarity}), while maintaining the number of task groups.
+For PASCAL, we swap saliency and human part segmentation in the second and third stages of Swin.
 Similarly, we swap depth and surface normal estimation tasks in the third stage for \nyud{}.
 The MTL performance under these configurations is illustrated in Table~\ref{tab:pascal_nyud_ablations}.
 These results demonstrate that grouping less similar tasks adversely impacts the model's performance, providing strong evidence in favor of our proposed method of computing task similarity and forming task groups.